subirdas29/travel-zone-client/README.md

 ## Description

 - My website is a Travel Agency website
-- Six Tourist Country are added...
-I will added many Beautiful Countries in the website
+- Six Tourist Countries are added...
+I will add many Beautiful Countries to the website
-- There are secure authentication system by firebase.
+- There are secure authentication system by Firebase.
 Google and Email this two system are added for secure authentication.
-- There are also many types blogs..
-Which is helps to know about many things.
+- There are also many types of blogs.
+Which helps to know about many things.
-- There are also a checkout page...Which is helps you to Get a premium member.
+- There is also a checkout page.
+Which helps you to Get a premium membership.
 - You can give your review here
 - You can also delete and edit your review.